aome510/Mask-Classifier/README.md

 This repository contains codes for training and evaluating mask classifier model.
 Please note that our implementation is mostly based on python3.
+Please read our paper at [here](./paper/paper.pdf) for further details on preparing datasets as well as training-testing the model.

 ### Some of the results: